jeremy-r-mayer/subcurmudgeon.github.io/README.md

 ---
-title: Hi.
+title: Hello.
-subtitle: Some of these things I expect I'll forget.
+subtitle: This is a space for the things I share and the things I expect to forget.
 ---

-This is my virtual space, meant to be filled with things for sharing and remembrance.
-It may not be updated often, or even interesting to anyone other than myself, but it's here nonetheless so perhaps you'll find something useful.

 Please feel free to look around.